MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 		* `Azure Connection Type`: select "Azure Resource Manager"
 		* `Azure RM Subscription`: select the Azure endpoint that you created in Task 2
 		* `Action`: select "Create or Update Resource Group"
-		* `Resource Group`: enter a name for your resource group.
+		* `Resource Group`: select an existing name (if any) or enter a name for your resource group.
 This must be unique in your Azure subscription.
 		* `Location`: select an Azure geographic location
 		* `Template`: click the "..." button and browse to the FullEnvironmentSetupMerged.json file in the ARMTemplates